srJboca/segmentacion/EN/Readme.md

 * `facturas.parquet`: Invoice details.
 * `precios_gas.parquet`: Gas prices.
 * `recaudo.parquet`: Payment information.
 * `df_analisis.parquet`: Consolidated and preprocessed DataFrame, the result of `1.
-Exploracion.ipynb`.
+Exploration.ipynb`.

 These files are downloaded automatically at the beginning of each relevant notebook.